peteraellig/speechtimer/README.md

 Admin and speechtimer run on any device that has a modern browser.
 (PC/Mac/Lnx/IOS/Android/Kindle etc.)
 You can also start app.py several times by turning app.py into app.py2 and assigning a new port number.
 You can enter the room name in the app instances (app.py / app2.py etc.), this will then be displayed in the TAB tabs of the browser and in the Admin Console.
-Only one timer is currently available on the Raspi image.
+**Raspi4 Image** 4 instances are installed on the Raspi and start automatically when booting

 You install Python and the necessary extensions on your computer (PC/Mac/**Raspi***), copy the files into the speechtimer directory.
 then you start python app.py and can then access speechtimer and admin in the same network.